eeditiones/tuttle-doc/content/_index.md

 This is the documentation site for 'Tuttle - a eXist-db Git integration'

-This website collects:
+This website contains:
 * Get started
-* OpenAPI endpoint documentation
-* frequently asked questions around Tuttle
+* Frequently Asked Questions

 ## How to contribute to this FAQ